Netflix just revealed it's losing all of these Marvel shows next month

 While these Marvel shows may be leaving Netflix we don’t expect it’ll be the last we see of their stars.
 Charlie Cox already reprised his role as Matt Murdock (aka Daredevil) in a brief cameo in Spider-Man: No Way Home, while Vincent D’Onofrio returned as Kingpin in the Disney Plus original series Hawkeye.
 It would seem likely that Disney plans to integrate at least some characters from the Netflix shows into its Marvel Cinematic Universe in the future.

 There’s no denying that Netflix is losing some seriously great television here, and some less great stuff as well (looking at you, Iron Fist), but there’s still plenty to watch on the streaming platform.
-Netflix's new true crime documentary is taking the internet by storm, and the likes of Strangers Things season 4 and Bridgerton season 2 should fill the void left by Daredevil and pals.
+Netflix's new true crime documentary is taking the internet by storm and the streamer has several new movies and shows to watch this weekend.
+Plus, the likes of Strangers Things season 4 and Bridgerton season 2 should fill the void left by Daredevil and pals.